GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-pagespeed-insights/index.md

 given percentage of samples fall.
 For example, the screenshot above shows that FID's 75th percentile is 15ms, meaning that 75% of FID experiences are faster than 15ms.
-These values are color-coded according to the threshold table above where good values are green, values needing improvement are orange, and poor values are red.
+These values are color-coded according to the threshold table above where "good" values are green, values "needing improvement" are orange, and "poor" values are red.

 Finally, the distributions for each metric are illustrated using the "good", "needs improvement", and "poor" grouping.
 For example, FCP experiences on this page are "good" (less than 1 second) 44% of the time.
 FID is "poor" (at least 300 milliseconds) 1% of the time.
-These distributions represent all user experiences on the page and their shapes indicate the tendency to be either good or poor.
+These distributions represent all user experiences on the page and their shapes indicate the tendency to be either "good" or "poor".

 ## Summary of origin performance